geopetro/anglerphish/README.md

 Anglerphish
 =======

-A detailed presentation of all the Anglerphish features can be found in this article - *Coming Soon...*.
+A feature-rich [Gophish](https://github.com/gophish/gophish) fork.
+Detailed presentation of all the Anglerphish features can be found in this article - *Coming Soon...*.

----
 ## 💖 Support This Project
 Creating this project took a lot of time, effort — and money.
 If you find it useful, please consider supporting it by sponsoring or simply ⭐ starring this repository to show appreciation.